credativ/plutono/docs/sources/datasources/prometheus.md

     url: http://localhost:9090
     jsonData:
       exemplarTraceIdDestinations:
-        # Field with internal link pointing to data source in Grafana.
+        # Field with internal link pointing to data source in Plutono.
         # datasourceUid value can be anything, but it should be unique across all defined data source uids.
         - datasourceUid: my_jaeger_uid
           name: traceID